tikv/website/content/docs/5.1/deploy/operate/operate.md

 ---
 title: Operate TiKV
-description: Learn how to maintain and operate a TiKV cluster
+description: Learn how to maintain and operate a TiKV cluster.
 menu:
     "5.1":
         parent: Deploy
         weight: 5
 ---

-This section introduces how to maintain and operate a TiKV cluster.
+This section introduces how to maintain and operate a TiKV cluster, including the following operations:

 - [Upgrade a TiKV cluster using TiUP](../upgrade)
 - [Scale out/in a TiKV cluster using TiUP](../scale)